projectsesame/sesame/design/external-authorization-design.md

 ## Implementation

-The Contour implementation provides a framework, but isn't useful until authorization services are available for the protocols that Contour operators need.
+The Sesame implementation provides a framework, but isn't useful until authorization services are available for the protocols that Sesame operators need.

-The Contour implementation is quite large, but can be separated into smaller stages:
+The Sesame implementation is quite large, but can be separated into smaller stages:

 - Support service CRD implementation
 - Support service monitoring and status